 “This process should be a lesson going forward,” Weltman said.

 Keep tax-related documents organized throughout the year and collect tax forms in a folder as they come in during tax season so you don’t have to scramble to meet the tax-filing deadline.
-And make sure you have the funds available to pay your tax bill by opening a separate savings account for taxes and setting money aside each month, Barsade said.
-“When tax season comes, you’ll have the money you need,” he said.
+And make sure you have the funds available to pay your tax bill by opening a separate savings account for taxes and setting money aside each month.
+That way, you’ll have the money you need when tax season comes.

 15. File Any Delinquent Returns Now